Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes/index.md

 - [continuous whip into starter position]
 - [right-side inside turn into starter position]
 - [head drape into starter]
+- whip with an inside turn into starter position

 Leads to: